Covid-19 coronavirus: Three new cases today, including two nurses, as Cabinet decides on level 2

 Both nurses had been asymptomatic throughout a stand-down period which they spent in precautionary self-isolation at home, the Ministry of Health said.

-This means there are now seven confirmed cases of nurses from Waitakere Hospital contracting the virus as part of the St Margaret's cluster.
+This means there are now seven cases of nurses from Waitakere Hospital contracting the virus as part of the St Margaret's cluster - six confirmed and one probable.
 One is in North Shore Hospital.

 The nurses were tested as part of routine requirements for their safe return to work but their results came back positive.